-International Equities - International Equities include units in commingled funds that hold investments in securities of international issuers and emerging markets.
-Units held in certain funds are classified in Level 1 of the fair hierarchy using price quotes on active markets and other funds are valued using the NAV practical expedient as reported by the investment managers.
+International Equities - International equities include investments in institutional investment funds, which invest in and employ a variety of investment strategies in foreign developed and emerging markets.
+Interests held in one fund are classified in Level 2 of the fair value hierarchy using market-corroborated inputs from observable market data and units held in the other fund are valued using the NAV practical expedient as report by the investment managers.

-Fixed Income - Fixed income securities include investments in domestic and international corporate bonds, U.S. Treasury obligations, mortgage-backed securities issued by federal agencies and collateralized mortgage obligations, and domestic and international mutual funds with underlying investments in fixed income securities.
-Investments in corporate bonds, mutual funds, and U.S. Treasury obligations are classified in Level 1 of the fair value hierarchy and valued using prices quoted on active markets for those securities.
-Investments in mortgage-backed securities and other fixed income investments are valued using pricing models maximizing the use of observable inputs for similar securities which includes basing value on yields currently available on comparable securities of issuers with similar credit ratings and are classified in level 2 of the fair value hierarchy.
+Fixed Income - Fixed income includes units in commingled funds that hold investments in domestic and international corporate bonds, U.S. Treasury obligations, mortgage-backed securities issued by federal agencies and collateralized mortgage obligations, and domestic and international mutual funds with underlying investments in fixed income securities.
 Units held in commingled funds are valued using the NAV practical expedient of the commingled fund as reported by the investment managers.